korean beauty 101

 don't: forget to moisturize

 Okay.
 Because I have combination skin, I never thought to use moisturizer on the oily parts of my face.
 But it's actually so important.
 Moisturizing balances your skin; it's what tells it that you have enough oil so it doesn't have to produce any or overcompensate, and applying an oil or a moisturizer at night can actually help reduce oiliness.
 Sounds counterintuitive, but it works.
 Trust me.
-Oils sound like the worst thing in the world for oily skin, but they help a lot.

 IN A NUTSHELL